typora/support.typora.io/_posts/2017-12-09-Strict Mode.md

 | `###Header`     | ###Header                         | {::nomarkdown}<h3>Header</h3>{:/} |
 | `###·Header`    | {::nomarkdown}<h3>Header</h3>{:/} | {::nomarkdown}<h3>Header</h3>{:/} |

-In Strict Mode, if you want to create new block/paragraph in a list item, you must input enough whitespace indentation to make the new paragraph strictly align with its previous paragraph, for example (`·` represents for one whitespace):
+In Strict Mode, if you want to create new block/paragraph in a list item, you must input enough whitespace indentation to make the new paragraph strictly align with its previous paragraph, for example (`·` represents one space):

 <table><thead><tr><th>Strict Mode</th><th>without Strict Mode</th></tr></thead>